railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 proposes taxes associated with the amount entered.
 At this stage you can modify and validate this second line of the account, or replace it with other information such as a second purchase line.

-When you've entered all of the data from your lines, Open ERP automatically proposes counterpart entries to you, based on the credit entries.
+When you have entered all of the data from your lines, Open ERP automatically proposes counterpart entries to you, based on the credit entries.
 If you validate it, the accounting entries are all matched together and the lines move from the \ ``Draft``\   state (red) to the \ ``Open``\   state (black).